 There are several reasons why businesses may opt to sublease their office space:

-- Financial considerations: Subleasing can provide an additional revenue stream, helping a business offset rental costs, especially in times of cash flow challenges.
+- Financial considerations: Subleasing can provide an additional revenue stream, helping a business offset rental costs, especially in times of cash flow challenges due to increasing vacancies.

 - Space optimization: If a business finds that it has more space than it currently needs, subleasing unused areas can be an efficient way to manage resources.